pdelannoysnche/microservices-springboot-test/README.md

 3. Error Management & Documentation
 Centralized Exception Handling: Implement a @RestControllerAdvice to manage standard HTTP errors (400 Bad Request, 404 Not Found, 500 Internal Error) with a consistent JSON response body.

+How to Run and Test
+Run the Infrastructure:

+Bash
+docker-compose up -d
+Build the Services:

+Bash
+./gradlew clean build

 API Documentation: Configure SpringDoc OpenAPI (Swagger).
 The documentation must be accessible at http://localhost:8080/swagger-ui.html.

 4. Logging & Configuration